AliOKeeffe/mindyoga/README.md

 - ### Contribute Section
     - The contribute section includes a background video of ocean waves with a form overlay.
-    - The user is invited to sign up to Mind Yoga to contribute their suggested Yoga pose and they can also opt in to receive the Mind Yoga Newsletter.
+    - The user is invited to sign up to Mind Yoga and contribute their suggested Yoga pose.
+They can also opt in to receive the Mind Yoga Newsletter by selecting the checkbox provided.
-    - The user can input their full name, email address and yoga pose suggestion.
-They can select the checkbox if they wish to receive the newsletter.

 ![Form section image](docs/readme_images/form-section.png)